anchpop/Zoda/code_samples.md

 ## Indentation-sensitive Syntax

-any time after a `:`, you should indent if you choose to make a newline

 ## if expressions

 These use indentation for alignment to support nesting

     a.lower-bound(b) =
-      if a > b then:
+      if a > b then
         a
-      else:
+      else
         b

-This is equivalent to:
+This is equivalent to

     a.lower-bound(b) =
-      match a > b:
+      match a > b
-        True  ->: a
+        True  -> a
-        False ->: b
+        False -> b

 You may be wondering - why have `if` if we can just use `match`?
 The answer is when we need to have many levels of if.

     a.stable-lower-bound(b) =
-      if a > b then:
+      if a > b then
         a
-      else if a < b then:
+      else if a < b then
         b
-      else:
+      else
         a

 The reason you don't need a `:` after that else is because for any token that ends in a `:`, followed immediately by another bit of syntax that ends with a `:`, the first can and should be left off.

     my-val =
-      if 2==2 then:
+      if 2==2 then
         True
-      else if 3==3 then:
+      else if 3==3 then
         True
-      else do:
+      else do
         pure False

 These are expressions so you may use them however you like.

     a.lower-bound-times(b, x) =
-      x * if a > b then:
+      x * if a > b then
         a
-      else:
+      else
         b

 ## Tiny Docs

 Tiny-docs are like comments, but better.
 These are tiny little docs that get scattered across your code, designed to aid other developers and anyone interested in using your library.
-In general, you can put them after before `:` sign.
 They are seperated by \` symbols, and can reference in-scope values with `{ }`

     a.lower-bound-times(b, x) =
-      x * if a > b then `We don't need to choose {b} as our lower bound`: a
+      x * if a > b then `We don't need to choose {b} as our lower bound` a
       else `Default to {b}`:
         b

 This seems sort of unreadable, I'm hoping syntax highlighting makes it better.